 Spots to merrily explore SLO CAL this holiday season

 SLO CAL means grabbing a pair of sunglasses for the winter months here and letting your heart be cheery and bright.
-That's because SLO CAL experiences more than 300 days of sun per year, which means your winter distancing plans has little chance of being rained out.
-So pack your swimsuit, hiking boots, appetite, and perhaps a festive sun visor for legendary outdoor fun, delivered cuisine and all our enchanting destinations that remain open to the public year round.
-Remember to wear your mask and follow all COVID-19 safety guidelines wherever you are, and plan to visit us as soon as restrictions lift.
+That's because SLO CAL experiences more than 300 days of sun per year, which means your plans have little chance of being rained out.
+So pack your swimsuit, hiking boots, appetite, and perhaps a festive sun visor for legendary outdoor fun, delicious cuisine and all our enchanting destinations that remain open to the public year round.

 Festive Feasts For A Jolly Good Time